Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

   #- analytics-monitoring
   #- transformations
   #- logging
-# Array format only; uncomment one or more applicable categories.
+# Array format only; uncomment the one most-applicable category.
+Contact cooper@konghq.com to propose a new category, if necessary.
-# If you would like to add a category, you may do so here.

 type: # (required) String, one of:
   # plugin          | extensions of the core platform
   # integration     | extensions of the Kong Admin API
-  # dev-mod         | enhancements of the Kong dev portal

 desc: # (required) 1-liner description; max 80 chars
 description: #|